ErpNetDocs/tech/modules/my/favorites/index.md

 When an entity is added as a favorite, you will automatically receive **system notifications** about related updates and activities.
 For example, marking a customer as favorite may trigger notifications for new opportunities, campaigns, or communications linked to that customer.

-### Automatic inclusion of related documents

-Marking a document (e.g., an order, invoice, or contract) as a favorite will **automatically include its related documents** in the favorites list.
-This ensures that you stay informed of all dependent workflows and actions connected to the original document.

 ### Categories in Favorites

 Favorites are grouped automatically by entity type.
 Common categories include: